PlasticRanger

 There are several reasons for choosing plastic piping over copper or metal piping.
 It’s inexpensive, lightweight, and will never rust.
 Plastic pipes keep hot water hot and don’t collect condensation from cold water, which metal pipes tend to do.
 Having said that, not all plastic pipes are the same.
 The most common materials used for making plastic pipes are PVC, ABS, and HDPE.

-Here we will talk about the difference between ABS and PVC and what fits you best according to your application.
+Here we will discuss the difference between ABS and PVC and what fits you best according to your application.

 ABS Vs PVC: The Key Differences